rcorvus/PDFTableRAG/README.md

 Asking this question:
 "What is the Current limitations of an Alternating-Current Inherently Limited Power Source (Overcurrent Protection Not Required) with a source voltage of 10 volts?"

-The AI correctly answers with this information from Table 11A (the answer is correct: 8 amps):
+The AI correctly answers with this information from Table 11 (A) (the answer is correct: 8 amps):
 "The current limitation for an Alternating-Current Inherently Limited Power Source with a source voltage of 10 volts is 8.0 amperes."

 Asking this question:
 What is the Maximum overcurrent protection (amperes) for a Direct-Current Not Inherently Limited Power Source (Overcurrent Protection Required) with a source voltage of 75 volts?"

-The AI correctly answers with this information from Table 11B (the answer is correct: 100/V max):
+The AI correctly answers with this information from Table 11 (B) (the answer is correct: 100/V max):
 "The Maximum overcurrent protection (amperes) for a Direct-Current Not Inherently Limited Power Source (Overcurrent Protection Required) with a source voltage of 75 volts is 100/V, max."